livechat/livechat-public-docs/site/content/product-cards/store-api.md

 # Store API

 This section describes all endpoints that you should implement in your backend service.
+You can use our <a href="https://productcards.livechatinc.com/#/validator/" target="_blank">Validator Tool</a> to test your implementation.

 ## Security